rohan8789/capstone/README.md

       express, cors, nodemon, mongoose, bcryptjs, jsonwebtokens, multer, uuid, path

+# Important points:
+1. This website has three dashboards.
+	1.1.
+Public
+	1.2.
+NGO
+	1.3.
+Admin

+2. It has two Registration and Login interface.
+Via first Interface, Public and NGO entity can register on the website.
+By second interface, Admin entity can register and manage both NGO and public entity.
+4. Routes and dashboards for each entities are made private with the help of localStorage.
+5. When public user login to the website, they can register for a particular training which is further handled by admin of the website.
+6. When NGO login, they can register their NGO to the website which is further handled by admins.
+7. After, Registration for training / registration for NGO, users can see a pending status in front of their registration form which is dynamically updated after admin accept/rejects the form.
+8. Form validation is applied to all the forms on both client and server side.
+Image upload feature is implemented via which user can upload image through his local computer.

 # future scope:
 1. I have not made server side routes private.
 Although, data is properly validated on server side.